sssabet/Shot_Type_Classification/README.md

 The codes for training the models are available under training folder.
 Steps for training the models again:
 1- Download the dataset
-2- Follow the steps in DataSet_CleanUp.ipynb
+2- Follow the steps in `DataSet_CleanUp.ipynb`
-3- Train the model using either PyTorch or Tensorflow implementation
+3- Train the model by using either PyTorch or Tensorflow implementation file

 The pytorch code is taken from https://www.kaggle.com/code/oknashar/brain-tumor-detection-using-pytorch?scriptVersionId=90753009&cellId=15
 And Tensorflow implementation are taken from https://www.kaggle.com/code/jaykumar1607/brain-tumor-mri-classification-tensorflow-cnn